-Electricity distribution networks were originally designed and built to accommodate around 1 kW of After Diversity Maximum Demand (ADMD) per residential premise.
-Over the past 50 years or so, an increase in the number and nature of loads in the home, particularly air-conditioners (ACs), has resulted in distribution network planners assuming up to 7 kW ADMD for new residential premises5 in the early 2000s.
-However, over the past two decades, improvements in building standards, decreases in average building size, solar penetration and increasingly efficient home appliances have brought the ADMD back down to 4 kW, as shown in Figure 2.
+Electricity distribution networks in the immediate post-WWII period were originally designed and built to accommodate around 1 kW of After Diversity Maximum Demand (ADMD) per residential premise.
+Over the past 50 years or so, an increase in the number and nature of loads in the home, particularly air-conditioners (ACs), has resulted in distribution network planners assuming up to 7 kW ADMD for new residential premises in the early 2000s.
+However, over the past two decades, improvements in building standards, decreases in average building size, solar penetration and increasingly efficient home appliances have brought the ADMD back down to 4 kW, as shown in Figure 1.